 - Case handlers should be mindful of the ability to seek case input from internal areas of expertise, whether they be local or central contacts.
 For example:

-- The Disability Advisory and Support Service (DASS, formerly the DSO) (Directorate of the Student Experience) for cases referencing disabilities.
+- The Disability Advisory and Support Service (DASS), (Directorate of the Student Experience) for cases referencing disabilities.

 - Office of the General Counsel for cases with legal involvement.